Cancer treatment: Chemotherapy

 Chemotherapy is the treatment of cancer with drugs ("anticancer drugs") that can destroy cancer cells.
-Chemotherapy can be given in a variety of ways such as injections into the muscles, skin, artery, or vein, or it could even be taken by mouth in the form of a pill.
+Chemotherapy can be given in a variety of ways such as injections into the muscles, skin, artery, or vein, or it can be taken by mouth in the form of a pill.
 In current usage, the term "chemotherapy" usually refers to cytotoxic drugs which affect rapidly dividing cells in general, in contrast with targeted therapy (see below).
 Chemotherapy drugs interfere with cell division in various possible ways, e.g. with the duplication of DNA or the separation of newly formed chromosomes.
 Most forms of chemotherapy target all rapidly dividing cells and are not specific to cancer cells, although some degree of specificity may come from the inability of many cancer cells to repair DNA damage, while normal cells generally can.
 Hence, chemotherapy has the potential to harm healthy tissue, especially those tissues that have a high replacement rate (e.g. intestinal lining).
 These cells usually repair themselves after chemotherapy.

 Because some drugs work better together than alone, two or more drugs are often given at the same time.
 This is called "combination chemotherapy"; most chemotherapy regimens are given in a combination.

 Since chemotherapy affects the whole body, it can have a wide range of side effects.
 Patients often find that they start losing their hair since the drugs that are combatting the cancer cells also attack the cells in the hair roots.
 This powerful treatment can also lead to fatigue, loss of appetite, and vomiting depending on the person.

 The treatment of some leukaemias and lymphomas requires the use of high-dose chemotherapy, and total body irradiation (TBI).
 This treatment ablates the bone marrow, and hence the body's ability to recover and repopulate the blood.
 For this reason, bone marrow, or peripheral blood stem cell harvesting is carried out before the ablative part of the therapy, to enable "rescue" after the treatment has been given.
 This is known as autologous stem cell transplantation.